Impulse Generators and the Waveform generated by our PEMF Technology

 *CE and ETL only applies to the following devices

-Delta Pulse, EquiPulse and Magnus Compact Series of PEMF devices are magnetic pulse generators.
+EquiPulse and Magnus Pro Series of PEMF devices are magnetic pulse generators.
 They are manufactured under the high standards of an ISO Certified facility.
 These devices are not yet FDA Registered in the USA, but are currently in use everyday in the USA, Mexico, Australia, France, Brazil and throughout the European Union Commons.
-The Delta Pulse clinic and portable are not for sale in Canada.